jacksmith15/job-cache-action/README.md

           make test
 ```

+> :information_source: The `GH_TOKEN` environment variable can also be provided directly to the action as a `github-token` input.
+This is necessary for the action to check for cache hits by default.
+If you'd prefer to avoid using a token, you can still use [branch-local caching](#branch-local-caching).

 ### Filtering input files

 You can specify a reduced set of files to detect changes in to improve the cache hit rate.
 This allows skipping tests for a commit which doesn't affect the tests, e.g. documentation.
 In the following example, tests are skipped if they previously passed for a commit with identical Python files.